Danzabar/masquerade/docs/Collections.md

 ### Adding parameters

-For closure masks we can add parameters into the masks that will be used as params for the closure, consider the following:
+For closure and Class masks we can add parameters into the masks that will be used as params for the closure, consider the following:

 	// We add a closure mask that can take 2 params.